-Our findings and recommendations will be evidence-based, and we will draw on recognised good practice and, standards of police accountability from other
+Our findings and recommendations will be evidence-based, and we will draw on recognised good practice and, standards of police accountability from other jurisdictions and our research.

 PCSA Values

 These values are what we stand for; they guide the organisation's behaviour and the types of decisions it will make.